ncatlab/nlab-content/pages/6/4/8/4/4846/content.md

 This is the content of ([CastellaniDAuriaFre, section III.8.5](#CastellaniDAuriaFre)).

-In particular this implies that on-shell the 4- and 7-field strength are indeed dual of each other
+In particular this implies that on-shell the 4- and 7-field strength are indeed [[Hodge duality|Hodge dual]] to each other:

 $$
   G_7 \propto \star G_4
   \,.
 $$

-This is the content of ([CastellaniDAuriaFre, equation (III.8.52)](#CastellaniDAuriaFre)).
+This is the content of [Castellani, D'Auria & Fre (III.8.52)](#CastellaniDAuriaFre).

 ## Related concepts